 How is the screening performed?

-The screening test is performed with a low-radiation-dose spiral CT.
-The CT scanner rotates around your body, while you lie still on a table that passes through the center of the scanner.
-The CT scan provides detailed images of the inside of your body, made by a computer that combines the x-ray images taken from different angles.
+The screening test is performed with a low-radiation-dose CT (LDCT).
+LDCT scans have a lower radiation dose than a chest X-ray or a standard CT scan.
+The LDCT scanner rotates around your body, while you lie still on a table that passes through the center of the scanner.
+The LDCT scan provides detailed images of the inside of your body, including tissues within an organ.

 How long does it take?